Henry Gabriels: Bishop of Ogdensburg

-On December 20, 1891, Gabriels was appointed as the second bishop of the Diocese of Ogdensburg by Pope Leo XIII.
+On December 20, 1891, Gabriels was appointed as the second bishop of Ogdensburg by Pope Leo XIII.
 He received his episcopal consecration on May 5, 1892, from Archbishop Michael Corrigan, with Bishops Francis McNeirny and Patrick Anthony Ludden serving as co-consecrators, at the Cathedral of the Immaculate Conception in Albany, New York.
-He was installed at St. Mary's Cathedral in Ogdensburg by Bishop Bernard McQuaid on May 11, 1892.
+He was installed at St. Mary's Cathedral in Ogdensburg by Bishop Bernard McQuaid on 11 May 1892.
 In 1894, the Gabriels Sanitarium for tuberculosis patients opened in a hamlet that became known as Gabriels, New York.

-Charles George Hebermann, editor of the Catholic Encyclopedia, gave this description of Gabriels:Conscientious in the discharge of his duties, ever ready to go where duty called, affable to all, both rich and poor, zealous for the interests of the Church, he was soon known in every part of the diocese, and where he was known, he was loved and respected.On August 1, 1906, Gabriels met in Rome with Pope Pius X, giving him a message from U.S. President Theodore Roosevelt and a Peter's Pence contribution of $1350.
+Charles George Hebermann, editor of the Catholic Encyclopedia, gave this description of Gabriels:Conscientious in the discharge of his duties, ever ready to go where duty called, affable to all, both rich and poor, zealous for the interests of the Church, he was soon known in every part of the diocese, and where he was known, he was loved and respected.In August 1906, Gabriels met in Rome with Pope Pius X, delivering a personal message from U.S. President Theodore Roosevelt and a Peter's Pence contribution of $1,350.
 Gabriels wrote the "Diocese of Ogdensburg" article for the Catholic Encyclopedia.
-He was an officer of the Order of Leopold.During his twenty-nine years as bishop, he established several churches and schools.
+He was an officer of the Order of Leopold.
+During his 29 years as bishop, he established several churches and schools.

 Death

 Henry Gabriels died on April 23, 1921, at age 82.
-The Gabriels Sanitarium campus was purchased in 1965 by Paul Smith College, then sold to the State of New York to become Camp Gabriels, a medium security prison, in 1982.
+The Gabriels Sanitarium campus was purchased in 1965 by Paul Smith's College, then sold to the State of New York to become Camp Gabriels, a medium security prison, in 1982.
 The prison closed in 2009.
 The hamlet of Gabriels still exists.

+Family

+His nephew Henry E. Gabriels, born in Belgium, graduated as a civil engineer from Rensselaer Polytechnic Institute in 1910.
+He died on 6 March 1943 in Glens Falls, New York.